How to Get to Providencia from San Andres: Colombia

 In summary...

-Out of the options, if you have steady legs at sea, the boat may be for you.
+Out of the options, if you have a steady stomach, the boat may be for you.

 Important notes:

 When you go through immigration in Providencia, they'll ask to see your return ticket.
-As much as a one-way ticket to paradise is tempting, be sure to have an outbound flight!
+As much as a one-way ticket to paradise is tempting, be sure to have a return flight!

 Booking.com: For the best hotel deals! 🏝